tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 Distract from the point at hand
 Say something witty

-Well in that case we rip them to shreds,
+Well in that case we rip them to shreds,  we fill our baths with their warm blood, soap ourselves with their belly fat Not so simple though, we may find ours is the fat doing the soaping, voiding the pact will see us loose the seers